BYUHPC/oodproxy-client/linux/README.md

 `oodproxy-launcher-build` is a script to build a .deb package for Debian/Ubuntu.

 A .deb package is included in the repo.
+At some point we would like to create an actual repo for this and for .rpm packages.
+Hopefully soon...